GMLC-TDC/HELICS/docs/user-guide/message_federates.md

 There are a few other configuration parameters that are applicable if the endpoint is interacting with a HELICS value message.

 * **`knownSubscription`** - The string in this field specifies the key for a HELICS value message that the message federate would like to receive.
-Each time that federate publishes a new value, a HELICS message is generated end sent to this endpoint.
-These messages are queued and not overwriting (unlike in HELICS values) which means when a message federate is synchronized it may have multiple messages from the same source to manage.
+HELICS will generate a message and send it to this endpoint whenever the originating value federate updates to value.
 * **`type`** and **`units`** - Just as in HELICS values, messages that come from value federates have associated data types and units.
 As in value federates, HELICS can use the specified `type` and `units` field to perform appropriate conversions.
 (As of v2.0, unit conversion is not supported.)

 ## Example 1b - Distribution system EV charge controller ##
 To demonstrate how a message federate interacts with the federation, let's take the previous example and add two things to it: electric vehicle (EV) loads in the distribution system, and a centralized EV charge control manager.

-Keeping in mind that this a model for demonstration purposes (which is to say, don't take this too seriously), let's make the following assumptions to simplify the behavior of the EV charge controller:
+Keeping in mind that this a model for demonstration purposes (which is to say, don't take this too seriously), let's make the following assumptions and definitions to simplify the behavior of the EV charge controller:

   * All EVs are very large (200kW; level 2 charging is rated up to 20kW)
   * All EVs have infinite battery capacity